paulkernfeld/global-data-in-rust/README.md

 Possible use cases for global data:

 - App "configuration," e.g. weapon characteristics for a game
-- You want something to be available everywhere without needing to pass it through functions (janky??)
+- You want something to be available everywhere without needing to pass it as an argument through all of your functions (janky??)
 - Generating code from external data
 - Database connections... or other network resources?
 - A logger, maybe